MRU-COMP1502-201901/COMP-1502-001-W19/questions.md

 Questions asked in class that we need to learn more about, or maybe that we want to remember.

+## Java
+* What's all this about enums?
+   * Now added as a repl.it for this week, with notes on blackboard.
+* What was that 2D ArrayList thing?
+   * We will revisit that in a couple of weeks.
+* What about static stuff?
+   * A topic we'll talk about soon.

 ## Git
 * How do we delete git if we need to?